Emre Topçu

-Emre Tomas Topçu (born 21 August 2005) is a football player who plays as a midfielder for League of Ireland First Division club Longford Town.
+Emre Thomas Topçu (born 21 August 2005) is a football player who plays as a midfielder for TFF Second League club İskenderunspor.
 Born in Ireland, he is a youth international for Turkey.

 Professional career

-Topçu is a youth product of St Kevin's Boys and Belvedere, before moving to Drogheda United's youth sides in 2020.
+Topçu played for St Kevin's Boys and Belvedere, before moving to Drogheda United's youth sides in 2020.
 He made his senior and professional debut with Drogheda United as a late substitute in a 2–0 League of Ireland loss to Sligo Rovers on 3 September 2022.
 On 15 September 2022, he signed a professional contract with Drogheda United for 2 years.

 In July 2024, Topçu joined Longford Town on loan for the remainder of the 2024 season before signing for the club in January 2025.

+In January 2026, he signed for TFF Second League club İskenderunspor.

 International career

 Topçu was born in Ireland to a Turkish father and Irish mother.
 He is a youth international for Turkey, having been called up to the Turkey U18s in November 2022, earning his first 2 international caps in friendlies against Uzbekistan U18.
 In March 2025, he featured in two friendlies for Turkey U20 as they were defeated by Italy U20 and Romania U20.